kouame1999/DataStreaming_Project/README.md

 ## Application

 The goal of the application is to create a data flow, using Kafka, to retrieve stock data in real time and then use an online learning model to predict the future value of a cryptocurrency.
-The sripts should be executed in the following order:
+The scripts should be executed in the following order:

 #### 1. Retrieve the data <*ingest-data-BTCUSDT.py*>